jimschaeffer/glj/src/content/blog/navigating-the-future-of-manufacturing-staffing.md

 ---
-title: Navigating the Future of Manufacturing Staffing
+title: The Future of Manufacturing Staffing
 description: The manufacturing world is changing fast, and so is the way companies find and hire talent.
 As we move through 2024, the manufacturing staffing industry is facing some unique challenges and opportunities.
 Here’s a